sudoaza/better-uncensored/README.md

 remove what they percive as a liberal bias and make the models not only more compliant, but more conservative.

-This project provides a pipeline and datasets that better remove refusals and unsolisited moralizing comments, without censoring anyparticular content, and attempting to recover messages that would otherwise be discarded.
+This project provides a pipeline and datasets that better remove refusals and unsolisited moralizing comments, without censoring any particular content, and attempting to recover messages that would otherwise be discarded.
 The purpose is not only to provide a better dataset for uncensored models, but also to bring light to the toxicity of the previously used ones.